dbc2201/MultiThreading/README.md

 In this, a thread with a low-priority does not yield the processor, but when it is preempted by a higher-priority processor, it will yield.

+# The `Thread` class and the `Runnable` Interface.

+Java's multithreading system is built upon the `Thread` class, and its companion interface, the `Runnable` interface.

+## The `Main` Thread

+- Whenever a Java program executes, one thread starts running immediately, this is called the `main` thread of the program.

+- It is important for two main reasons.
+1. It is the thread from which all the other threads will be created.
+2. It must be the last thread to finish execution because it performs various shutdown actions.